lindotex/100DaysWithPython/README.md

 # \#100DaysWithPython

-## 100 days coding with Python is a Complete Python Bootcamp, developed by Dr. Angela Yu.
+## A Complete Python Bootcamp, developed by Dr. Angela Yu.

 ✅ You will master the Python programming language by building 100 unique projects over 100 days.<br/>
 ✅ You will learn automation, game, app and web development, data science and machine learning all using Python.<br/>